madetech/blog/posts/iaas_vs_paas_what_weve_learned.md

 Cost
 ----

-For the purpose of this article I'll focus on cost in terms of the cash you need to part with to make use of these services.
+For the purpose of this post I'll focus on cost in terms of the cash you need to part with to make use of these services.

 This of course depends very much on the specific choices you make on provider.
 As customers of Cloud Foundry, we've found the cost to be broadly in-line with what we'd expect to pay to run a similar number of applications direct on AWS.
-What we often find is that the ease of spinning up applications, you often inadvertently end up using more resource than you might otherwise, certainly without good discipline to clean up after yourself.
+What we often find is that the ease of spinning up applications, you often inadvertently end up using more resource than you might otherwise; certainly without good discipline to clean up after yourself.

+For a comparison between Pivotal Web Services and AWS, on which its built, an average application which needs 512MB RAM and 5 worker processes would cost you at time of writing in the region of $55 USD per month.
+A comparable EC2 medium instance with 3.75GB RAM would cost you around $40 USD per month.

+Another factor to bear in mind is how closely IaaS costs are able to mirror your workload.
+By nature there are some incremental jumps between instance sizes which may not exactly match your needs, meaning that you may be carrying excess capacity that you don't need.
+PaaS on the other hand allows you to provision and pay for precisely the resources that you need to run your application workload.

 There are many discussions about the costs of other platforms, particularly Heroku, where the costs can very quickly become uncompetitive with IaaS.

-Round 5: swings around roundabouts.
+Round 5: swings and roundabouts.

 IaaS or PaaS, then?